MIC-DKFZ/nnUNet/documentation/ignore_label.md

 ## How to use it in nnU-Net

 The ignore label MUST be the highest integer label value in your segmentations!
-So if you have background + 2 real labels then the ignore label must be value 3!
+So if you have background + 2 real labels, then the ignore label must be value 3!
 (Remember that nnU-Net expects your labels to be consecutive integers!)

 First you need to generate sparse annotations (duh).
-This is best done by first setting the entire segmentation to ignore label, and then annotating selected regions.
+This is best done by first setting the entire segmentation to the ignore label, and then annotating selected regions.
 The form of these regions doesn't matter.
 It can be slices, patches, scribbles, individual pixels or whatever your heart desires.
+Remember to annotate ALL classes/regions, including background!

 The ignore label must be declared as "ignore" in the dataset.json (BraTS used as an example):